benjaminjellis/cherry2/README.md

 </p>

-cherry is a logbook app for recording home brewing coffee experiments named after the fruit from which coffee is derived.
+cherry is a website for logging your coffee brewing